Renault Kadjar SUV - Interior & comfort (2015-2022)

 “The Renault Kadjar is very comfortable on the road and the interior is plush”

 Unlike its Nissan Qashqai sister model, the Kadjar does without clever ride-control systems, because its suspension has already been finely tuned.
 It becomes unsettled only on really rough roads or pothole-ridden country lanes; most of the time, it’s incredibly comfortable.

 The Kadjar’s dashboard plastics mostly consist of soft-touch materials, and the digital instrument cluster is a neat touch.
 The overall look doesn’t feel quite as fresh as in other Renault models such as the smaller Renault Captur SUV or the Renault Clio supermini, though, while the black and dark-grey finish is a little gloomy compared with those cars’ funky layouts.

 Every Kadjar model features an electronic parking brake, Bluetooth, USB and MP3 connectivity, DAB digital radio, dual-zone air-conditioning and LED daytime running lights.

 Iconic and Equilibre models also include a reversing camera, keyless entry, rain-sensing windscreen wipers and automatic headlights.
 In addition, these trim levels get Renault’s R-LINK 2 infotainment system with sat-nav as well as 19-inch alloy wheels.

 Before the Kadjar’s facelift in 2018, Renault offered plenty of options.
-It has now slimmed down the range and made the trim levels more generous, so the only optional extra you can choose is a spare wheel in place of a tyre-inflation kit.
-This was to make the buying process easier for customers, as you now need to choose only the specification, engine and paint colour.
+It then slimmed down the range and made the trim levels more generous, so the only optional extra you could choose was a spare wheel in place of a tyre-inflation kit.
+This was to make the buying process easier for customers.